GrzegorzKozub/tulipany/README.md

 ![](https://github.com/GrzegorzKozub/tulipany/raw/master/component-dependencies.png)

+The lack of online dependencies towards the background services will potentially increase our independent deployment options and enable us to implement the retry if need be.
+These at the cost of complexity introduced by events.

+Component dependencies once again confirm that the single relational database is a bottleneck.
+We should monitor the load on this resource at the beginning of our system production lifetime.
+This can guide us towards choosing the proper sharding key or deciding to split the databases up by bounded context.

+Another potential bottleneck is updates db.
+Especially due to the fact that we expect load at peek times and require it to be very responsive.
+Possibly a Redis cluster, a solution proven at Twitter, would suffice.
+At a smaller scale, of course.

 ## Syncing the clock

 Time seems to be important from the point of view of fairness and user experience.